ScolariFed/ScolariFed/README.md

 I’m Scolari Federico
-PhD Student at Dept.. of Experimental Biomedical and Clinical Sciences, Universty of Florence, Florence, Italy
+PhD Student at Dept. of Experimental Biomedical and Clinical Sciences, Universty of Florence, Florence, Italy

 I write some R code focusing on biostatistics/data analysis and (a little) bioinformatics